Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Albaicín by night| ©José Ruiz

-During the month of January, a walk through the Albaicín is more pleasant thanks to the weather.
-As it is a medieval quarter, most of the tour must be done on foot and in summer with the high temperatures the walk is not very enjoyable.
-In winter, on the other hand, you can explore the whole area and also benefit from interesting discounts in the handicraft shops.
+During the month of January, walking around the Albaicín is more pleasant thanks to the weather.
+As it is a medieval quarter, most of the walk has to be done on foot and in summer with the high temperatures the walk is a bit stifling.
+In winter, on the other hand, you can explore the whole area and also find interesting discounts in the craft shops.

 Flamenco in Granada| ©Veroxs